Velocity Merchant Services Logo

 2. Faster Approval Than Credit Cards

 Approvals are typically instant and require minimal information, making checkout smoother.
+Many BNPL providers leverage artificial intelligence to assess creditworthiness in real time, enabling faster and more accurate approval decisions.

 3. Comfort for Younger Shoppers